-Consultation Method Consultation Groups Initial Consultation Stage (optional Govt Regulation 12) We will advertise the consultation in the local press and the Council's website.
+Document Stage Consultation Method Consultation Groups Initial Consultation Stage (optional Govt Regulation 12) We will advertise the consultation in the local press and the Council's website.
 We will use a variety of methods which will include leaflets, presentations, displays and questionnaires and meetings where appropriate We will endeavour to inform by letter or email all those parties who have expressed an interest in the issue or who we feel are relevant to it.
-Those individuals, groups and organisations that the Council feels are relevant to the subject or area the SPD concerns We will consider any repre sentations made and then produce a c count.
-This draft may take several d
+Those individuals, groups and organisations that the Council feels are relevant to the subject or area the SPD concerns We will consider any representations made and then produce a draft document which takes the representations into account.
+This draft may take several different forms depending on the nature of the SPD.
+Draft Document Consultation stage (Govt.
+Regulation 13) We will place this draft document together with an online representation form on the Council's website and advertise this in the local press We will make hard copies available at the Planning Department reception in the Council Offices and at appropriate locations, such as local libraries together with representation forms, where appropriate We will endeavour to send emails or letters to interested parties informing them of the consultation and where to access the document The consultation will last for a between 4 and 6 weeks.
+If this document was subject to the optional consultation stage above then all those who made representations at that stage will be consulted.
+Also we will consult with those groups, organisations and individuals who we feel are relevant to the subject of the document.
 Following this consultation we will incorporate the representations into a final document.
-We will also produce a statement describing the main issues that emerged from the consultation and how the final SPD document addresses them

-Following this we will move to adopt the SPD (Government Regulation 14) as Council policy.
+We will also produce a statement describing the main issues that emerged from the consultation and how the final SPD document addresses them Following this we will move policy. ve to adopt the SPD (Government Regulation 14) as Council